Circular Restricted Three-body Problem (CR3BP) Configuration

 You can generate a final relevant report for the three-body analysis to validate your work.

-1. Right-click the satellite () in the Object Browser.
+1. Right-click on L1HaloOrbit () in the Object Browser.

-2. Select the Report & Graph Manager ().
+2. Select Report & Graph Manager () in the shortcut menu.

-8. Move () Time to the Report Contents.
+3. Insert () Time () to the Report Contents list.

 Summary

-In this lesson, you set up a scenario to address the Circular Restricted Three-Body Problem.
+In this lesson, you set up a scenario to address the circular restricted three-body problem.
 You utilized the Design Tool CR3BP Setup Tool to build the components, but also investigated how you could build components manually.
-Then you designed a new force model and used that to model a satellite in L1 Halo Orbit of your idealized Moon or "Noom".
-Finally, you examined some reports and also discussed how to model other L1 Halo Orbits using the derived solution in this work.
+Then you designed a new force model and used that to model a satellite in L1 halo orbit of your idealized Moon, Noom.
+Finally, you examined some reports and reviewed how to model other L1 halo orbits using the solution derived in this work.